"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in

 \subsection{Basics: Detect, Decrement, Re-compute}

 The design of the residual $\phi_{\sigma}(\U^{n,m,r})$ within \eqref{eq:L2} is the main goal of this manuscript.
 Let us illustrate the proposed methodology via figure~\ref{fig:mood}.
 In a classical, ``a priori'' RD approach, as for example also done in \cite{AbgrallHO2018}, the limiting is comprised within the chosen numerical scheme.
 The quality of the solution entirely depends on our ability to predict how the RD scheme behaves and when and where it fails to do so.
 If some inappropriate numerical data are generated in some cells, then the solution $\U_h^{n+1}$ will be imprinted without any chance to go back in time to possibly cure this situation.
-This issue is tackled within our novel approach, as follows. \\ In our ``a posteriori'' technique, we start at a given time step $t_n$ with a valid solution $\U_h^n$ and compute a candidate solution for $t^{n+1}$ as $\U_h^{\star,n+1}=\textbf{RD}(\U_h^n )$ with a certain chosen spatial scheme.
+This issue is tackled within our novel approach, as follows.

+In our ``a posteriori'' technique, we start at a given time step $t_n$ with a valid solution $\U_h^n$ and compute a candidate solution for $t^{n+1}$ as $\U_h^{\star,n+1}=\textbf{RD}(\U_h^n )$ with a certain chosen spatial scheme.
 If some bad numerical data is observed in some cells, then the solution is discarded in those cells, and the solution is recomputed starting again from valid data at $t^n$ but using a more appropriate scheme, for instance a more robust one.
-As such, some challenging situations like a lack of positivity, invalid data (NaN, Inf) or more classical spurious oscillations, if detected, can be handled.\\
+As such, some challenging situations like a lack of positivity, invalid data (NaN, Inf) or more classical spurious oscillations, if detected, can be handled.